 Each student must complete at least six credits that deal with political and social thought or its historical foundations.
-Normally, three of these credits ought to be taken before your admission to PST.
+It is helpful, but not required, to take one of the listed foundation classes prior to your application.

-Below is a partial list of qualifying courses.
-Many other courses may also qualify: because courses come in and go out from year to year, no list can be definitive.
-If you are interested in a course that does not appear on this list, but that you think might qualify, please send a query to the Director of PST, along with a list of the courses and professors that you already have on your transcript and on your schedule, as well as an indication of your interests.
-Be sure to indicate clearly the mnemonic, level, and course title of the course you are interested in (e.g. “PST 4850, Core Seminar in PST“), as well as the name of the professor who will be teaching it, and the same information for courses that you are considering as alternative choices.
+Below is a list of currently qualifying courses.
+Other courses may also qualify: because courses come in and go out from year to year, no list can be definitive.
+If you are interested in a course that does not appear on this list, but that you think might qualify, please send a query to the Director of PST, with the syllabus for the prospective class.
+Because the program already offers a great deal of flexibility in your program, we try to limit the number of foundation classes; this enhances the common experience of students in the program.

 These courses are open to majors only.
 The 8 required hours are fulfilled by PST 4850, PST 4870, and PST 4980-89.
 Click here to see Course Descriptions.

 Each student will be required to define three different area studies.
 An area is defined as a particular intellectual theme or subfield of interest to be investigated in the course of one’s studies.
 These areas can be derived from within, between, or outside traditional disciplines.
 Some examples of area studies might include: ancient (or modern, or contemporary) political thought; 18th-19th century intellectual history; applied ethics; human rights; church/state relations; feminist theory; issues in third world development; the modern welfare State; African-American movements in the postwar era.

 For each area, the student must complete two relevant courses at or above the 300-level.
 The total of six courses necessary to fulfill the area requirements must be drawn from at least 3 different disciplines, programs, or departments.
 Briefly put: 3 areas, 2 courses per area; 3 disciplines.